 For example, if the RAD for your room is $500,000 and you choose not to pay any lump sum:

-This means you would pay $109.59 per day for your accommodation.
+This means you would pay $109.04 per day for your accommodation component of the fees and charges.

 The MPIR is set by the government and used to calculate the DAP.
 It reflects the cost to the aged care provider of not having the lump sum amount available to invest in maintaining or developing facilities.

 The MPIR changes quarterly — it is the maximum rate that can be used to calculate your DAP.
-Your provider must use the MPIR that applies on the date you enter care — and that rate will remain fixed for your DAP calculation while you stay in that service.
+Your provider must use the MPIR that applies on the date you enter care — the MPIR is now indexed to the CPI.
+The current MPIR is 7.96 % pa (as at 20th March 2026.

 Latest MPIR figures are available on My Aged Care - Understanding Aged Care Accommodation Costs..